-- Global Enterprise Governance, Risk and Compliance (eGRC) 2022 market size was valued at \$33.5B with a 15.7% CAGR reaching over \$61B by 2026 (Source: Research&Markets) - GDPR services market alone is projecting 26% CAGR with revenues at \$1.65B in 2022, while the GDPR Data Governance market exclusively is projecting 22% CAGR with revenues to reach \$6B by 2026 (Source: Markets&Markets) - Global Enterprise data management platform market size of \$84B in 2022 is forecasting a 12% CAGR (Source: GrandviewResearch) - Global Regulatory Technology (RegTech) market size of \$7.9B in 2022 is forecasting a 20.4% CAGR thru 2026 (Source: Technovio) - Data Privacy Management FY22 revenues were \$2.3B and are expected grow 40% annually thru 2026 (Source: FortuneBusinessInsights)
+- Global Enterprise Governance, Risk and Compliance (eGRC) 2023 market size was valued at \$54.6B with a 13.8% CAGR reaching over \$134B by 2030 (Source: GrandviewResearch) - GDPR services market alone is projecting 20% CAGR with revenues at \$3.6B in 2023, with the GDPR Data Governance market projecting 20% CAGR with revenues to reach \$6B by 2026 (Source: Markets&Markets) - Global Enterprise data management platform market size of \$98B in 2023 is forecasting a 12% CAGR (Source: GrandviewResearch) - Global Regulatory Technology (RegTech) market size of \$12.3B in 2023 is forecasting a 24% CAGR thru 2026 (Source: Research&Markets) - Data Privacy Management FY23 revenues were \$2.7B and are expected grow 40% annually thru 2026 (Source: FortuneBusinessInsights)

 Initial FMY target market segment and customers will be Salesforce CRM organizations.
-Salesforce FY22 revenues were \$26.49B, up 23% from prior year, with FY23 revenue guidance to \$32.1B.
-With over 150,000 partners and customers across every vertical market segment, Saleforce is the #1 CRM platform worldwide.
+Salesforce FY23 revenues were \$31.3B, up 11% from prior year, with FY24 revenue guidance to \$34B.
+With over 2,000 partners and 150,000 customers worldwide across every vertical market segment, Saleforce is the #1 CRM platform worldwide.
 Top-10 customers include Accenture, Amazon Web Services, American Express, American Red Cross, CapGemini, Canon, Deloitte, IBM, NBC Universal, L'Oreal Americas and Toyota.
 Our initial FMY beta release was validated by The Corrao Group, who is the #5th. ranked Salesforce consulting partner worldwide.
 Additional initial FMY targets will be cloud DevOps service providers seeking to reduce compliance risk and Database-as-a-Service (DBaaS) providers.